ellingsvee/MastersCode/README.md

 # Masters Code 2025

-Implementation of the proposed model from my Master's thesis.
+Implementation of the proposed model from Master's thesis.
+An example notebook of how to use the code is provided, but the repo does not imclude code used for the simulation study and applications.

-Install packages using uv.
+Install packages specified in uv.lock using uv, or alternatively from the requirements.txt file using pip.

-An example notebook of how to use the code is provided.